dbuscher/megascreen/docs/quickstart.rst

 ^^^^^^^^^^^^

-The main interface to the package is the MegaScreen function, which is a Python generator.
+The main interface to the package is the `MegaScreen` function, which is a Python generator: a function returning an iterator which can be used in a `for` loop.
 The following code will generate 10000 snapshots of "frozen turbulence" blowing past a single rectangular window, and process them using a user-defined function `process()`:

 .. code:: python